T1me2/TeamAmazing3/README.md

 <br>

+> *Do certain holidays have higher amounts of car accidents?*

 In order to answer this question we had to create buckets for each holiday.
 Any accident that occurred on 12/24 was Christmas, any accident that occurred on 10/31 was halloween, and etc. So after those buckets were created, we created a new dataframe that only had car accidents by holidays and that was then graphs into a bar graph in order to accurately compare the results between the 6 holidays.

 ![Accidents by Holiday bar graph](Images/accidentsbyholidaybar.png)